-- Chairs and committee members serve at the pleasure of, and may be removed by, the Board.
+- f.
+The success of any committee or other Bar entity is dependent upon the active participation of its members. - 1) Chairs and committee members serve at the pleasure of, and may be removed by, the Board.
 Neither malfeasance nor misfeasance is required for removal. - 2) Any committee member who fails to attend two consecutive regularly called meetings may be removed by the BOG, in the absence of an excuse approved by the Chair.